Yang monopoles and emergent three-dimensional topological defects in interacting bosons

 Our main results are summarized as follows.
-For odd particle numbers, repulsive interactions distribute Yang monopoles evenly on the quantization axis in the parameter space, and attractive interactions glue multiple Yang monopoles to a single one of ``charge" $N^2$ at the origin.
-In contrast, for $N=4n+2$, where $n$ is a non-zero integer, interactions produce multiple 3D topological defects.
-Projecting them to lower-dimensional subspaces result in nodal lines and nodal rings.
+For odd particle numbers $N$, repulsive interactions distribute Yang monopoles on a quantization axis in the parameter space, and attractive interactions glue them to a single one of ``charge" $N^2$ at the origin.
+In contrast, for $N=4n+2$, where $n$ is a non-negative integer, interactions produce multiple 3D topological defects.
 When $N=4n$, the many-body ground state is unique for repulsive interactions, and no topological defect can be seen by the ground state.
 The results of attractive interactions are similar to those for $N=4n+2$.
-Here, nodal lines and nodal rings emerge purely from interaction effects in bosons, unlike those studied in non-interacting electronic systems~\cite{nodal0,nodal1,nodal2,liang15,lian16}.
+Here, 3D defects emerge purely from interaction effects in bosons, unlike those studied in non-interacting electronic systems~\cite{nodal0,nodal1,nodal2,liang15,lian16}.
 We also show how to use ultracold bosons to directly measure the topological invariants in laboratories.

 Our work was motivated by a recent paper by Ho and Li~\cite{liarXiv}.
-Based on a mean field approach, this pioneering work shows that a point singularity in the parameter space, such as a Yang monopole or a Dirac monopole, may be stretched into an extended manifold.
+Based on a mean field approach, this pioneering work shows that a Yang monopole may be stretched into an extended manifold due to interactions.
 In this mean field approach, all pseudospin-3/2s are described by the same condensate wave function.
-The exact solution we provide here for a generic $N$-body system, however, shows that the many-body ground state becomes degenerate in certain locations in the parameter space.
-These {\it degenerate many-body eigenstates} give rise to the aforementioned novel topological defects beyond meanfield predictions.
+Here, we provide an exact solution for a generic $N$ pseudospin-3/2 system.
+We show that the many-body ground state becomes degenerate in certain locations in the parameter space.
+These degenerate many-body eigenstates give rise to novel topological defects beyond mean field predictions.